enr/runcmd/README.md

 ```
 You can use this library in two ways.

-Run a command, wait for it to complete and get a result:
+Run starts the specified command, waits for it to complete and returns a result:

 ```Go
 executable := "/usr/bin/ls"